sebaoliveri/json-schema-validation/README.md

       Json.parse(
         """{
            "firstName": "John",
-           "lastName": "Doe",
-           "age": "-1"
+           "age": -1
          }""")

     JsValidation.from(jsonSchema).appliedTo(person).matches {
       case AssertionSuccessfulResult(_) => fail()
-      case AssertionFailureResult(firstError :: _) => firstError should be("Person.age is expected to be int")
+      case AssertionFailureResult(errors) => errors should be(
-    }
+        List(
+          "Property Person.lastName is missing",
+          "Person.age is smaller than required minimum value of 0")) }

 ```